Wedding Planning Advice

 Engagement photoshoots are booked in midweek as we need to leave the weekends available for our wedding clients.
 We can sometimes squeeze in the odd saturday during spring but spaces are rare so get in touch early if midweek is tricky for you both.

-Shoot durations can vary but are on average around an hour.
+Shoot duration can vary but are on average around an hour.
 Allow yourself up to 1.5 – 2 hours if you have plans later in the day.

 How much are engagement photoshoots?

-A pre wedding shoot is £250 and comes with 20+ edited photos sent to you via a private online gallery.
+A pre-wedding shoot is £300 and comes with a minimum of 20 edited photos sent to you via a private online gallery.
+Which you’re welcome to share with family & friends.

 For any other questions when preparing for your engagement photoshoot, just let me know and I’ll be happy to add them to the list.
 It goes without saying that if you’re looking for a Gloucestershire wedding photographer, Gloucestershire engagement photography or a creative Cotswolds wedding photographer.
 We would love to hear from you.
 Get in touch to have a chat about your plans, or check out our wedding photography prices and packages to find out more about our work.